-On an empirical level, this article offers a detailed study of Locative Shift in one consultant's ASL.
-We state several generalizations that constrain the appearance of Locative Shift (e.g. the observation that it cannot target indexical pronouns) and its interaction with binding and ellipsis.
-Some of the main findings are replicated in LSF (French Sign Language), a language which is historically related to ASL (both are descended from Old French Sign Language [Supalla and Clark 2015]) and shares with it numerous properties in the area of anaphora (e.g. Schlenker 2011b, 2016, to appear a, b, Schlenker et al. 2013), although for reasons of brevity the LSF discussion is found in an Appendix.
-We also argue that some properties of Locative Shift have counterparts in an understudied type of gestures in spoken language, called 'pro-speech gestures' (= gestures that replace than accompany words; see Ladewig 2011).
+On an empirical level, this article offers a detailed study of Locative Shift in one consultant's ASL (it is thus an investigation of this consultant's idiolect).
+We state several generalizations that constrain the appearance of Locative Shift (such as the observation that it cannot target indexical pronouns) and its interaction with binding and predicate ellipsis.
+Some of the main findings are replicated in LSF (French Sign Language), a language that is historically related to ASL (both are descended from Old French Sign Language [Supalla and Clark 2015]) and shares with it numerous properties in the area of anaphora (e.g. Schlenker 2011b, 2016, to appear a, b, Schlenker et al. 2013).
+For reasons of brevity,